Frosted Animal Cookie Cheesecake

-4. Cover the outsides of the pan with aluminum foil (I also use a plastic crock pot liner – see method here) so that water from the water bath cannot get in.
+4. Cover the outsides of the pan with aluminum foil (I also use a plastic crock pot liner – see method for preventing your water bath from leaking here) so that water from the water bath cannot get in.
 Set prepared pan aside.

 5. Reduce oven to 300°F (148°C).

 6. In a large mixer bowl, mix the cream cheese, sugar and flour until well combined (Use low speed to keep less air from getting into the batter, which can cause cracks).
 Scrape down the sides of the bowl.

 7. Add the sour cream and vanilla extract, mixing on low speed until well combined.